liam-duke/volsuite/README.md

 ### Historical price modeling:

 Let's say I want to retrieve a list of historial prices of Apple Inc. ($AAPL) over the past year.
-First I run the following command to connect to the yfinance API and select the ticker 'AAPL':
+First I run the following command to connect to the yfinance API and select the ticker `AAPL`:

 ```
 ticker aapl